serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

 # Using Environment Variables with Lambda

-When building my first web applications, Heroku's [12 Factor App](https://12factor.net/) was hugely influential to me.
-These are a set of twelve principles to deploy stateless, scalable web applications, and many of them are directly applicable to Serverless applications.
+When building my first web applications, Heroku's [12 Factor App](https://12factor.net/) was hugely influential—a set of twelve principles to deploy stateless, scalable web applications.
+I found many of them were directly applicable to Serverless applications.

 One of the twelve factors was to [store config in your environment](https://12factor.net/config).
-It recommended using environment variables for config such as credentials or hostnames as these are easy to change between deploys without changing code.
+It recommended using environment variables for config (e.g. credentials or hostnames) as these would be easy to change between deploys without changing code.

 Lambda and Serverless provide support for environment variables, and I would recommend using them _in certain situations_.
 Check out the last section on managing secrets with large projects for when you shouldn't use environment variables and how you should approach configuration in those situations.